ivanvorobei/SPStorkController/README.md

 <img src="https://rawcdn.githack.com/IvanVorobei/SPStorkController/90c836ec5649e77fb44ff727d7dad96d2009f3d8/Resources/SPStorkController - Name.svg"/>

 Modal controller as in mail or Apple music application.
 Similar animation and transition.
 I tried to repeat all the animations, corner radius and frames.
 The controller supports gestures and Navigation Bar & work with ScrollView.
+You can see [how use pod tutorial](https://youtu.be/wOTNGswT2-0) on youtube

 Preview GIF loading `3mb`.
 Please, wait